gianlucabianco/vite-vue3-ts-drumkit/README.md

 ---

-# 🚧 THIS IS A WORK IN PROGRES 🚧
+# 🚧 THIS IS A WORK IN PROGRESS 🚧

 I've currenty put in this project 10 hours of work, and I would like to improve the following: